swiftlang/swift-evolution/proposals/NNNN-negative-availability.md

 ## Usage of deprecated APIs

-A negative availability condition might also be necessary in cases where an API is marked as unavailable.
-While newer iOS versions will have migrated to new APIs, it's often the case that old versions must still respect the old requirements.
+A negative availability condition might also be necessary in cases where an API is _informally_ obsoleted; i.e. marked as deprecated and documented as non-functional in newer iOS versions.

 An example is the deprecation of the [`isAdvertisingTrackingEnabled`](https://developer.apple.com/documentation/adsupport/asidentifiermanager/1614148-isadvertisingtrackingenabled) property.
 Apps supporting iOS 14 must now use the new App Tracking Transparency framework for user tracking purposes, but the property still works when used in old versions.